cylc/cylc-admin/docs/proposal-spawn-on-d.md

-# Proposal: Replace Spawn-on-Submit with Spawn-on-Demand
+# Proposal: Spawn-on-Demand

+*Hilary Oliver December 2019*

-We have considered spawn-on-demand as a major enhancement for some time but have tended to tie it to Cylc 9 plans such as an abstracted scheduler kernel.
+We have talked about replacing spawn-next-instance-on-submit with spawn-dependent-tasks-on-demand for some time (years!) but have tended to tie it to Cylc 9 plans such as an abstracted scheduler kernel.

-However spawn-on-demand is technically orthogonal to these other plans and we can do it quite easily within the current framework.
-This will NOT make other Cylc 9 changes any harder (it will make them easier if anything).
-It will provide a huge efficiency boost by dramatically reducing the size of the task pool; it will enable workflow branching without suicide triggers; and there will be no need for dependency matching and task pool housekeeping.
+However spawn-on-demand is technically orthogonal to these other plans, surprisingly easy to implement in the current system, and it won't make Cylc 9 changes any harder in the future (it will make them easier if anything).
+The advantages are so great that I propose we seriously consider doing it for Cylc
+8:
+- A dramatic reduction in task pool size for almost all workflows
+  - massive performance boost
+  - e.g.: a pool of 1000+ tasks/cycle (active, waiting, succeeded)
+    might drop to 10s/cycle max.
+  - naturally gives us a sensible/explicable window on the workflow (we were planning to fake this before Cylc 9).
+  - (dramatically reduces what the UI has to display too, c.f. current task pool)
+- Easily re-run sections of workflow (e.g. back up to re-run a whole sub-tree)
+- Workflow branching without suicide triggers.
+- No need for dependency matching and task pool housekeeping.

-## Currently: spawn-on-submit
+## Current: spawn-on-submit

-We instantiate the first cycle-point instance of *every* task in the workflow then have each one spawn its own next-cycle successor at job submit time (which prevents uncontrolled spawning into future cycles but still allows successive instances of the same task to run concurrently if the opportunity arises).
-This has worked remarkably well but it does have the following problems:
+To avoid holding up the workflow, task proxies must exist at or before the time they are needed.
+To achieve this, at start-up we instantiate the first cycle-point instance of *every* task in the workflow, then we have each spawn its own next-cycle successor at submit time (which prevents uncontrolled spawning but still allows successive instances of the same task to run concurrently).
+This works as advertised but has some problems:
 - The task pool has to include at least one cycle-point instance of every task in the workflow, and more if there are multiple active cycle points.
-So parameterized iteration, for example, can badly bloat the task pool.
+  - as a particular case worth singling out: parameterized iteration can badly bloat the task pool because every parameter-value looks like a separate task to Cylc - they all have to be in the task pool at once.
-- Instances of a task cannot run out of order.
-So unspawned tasks downstream of a failed task can cause a stall (the failed task itself will spawn).
+- Tasks can't run out of cycle-point order.
+While a failed task will itself have spawned, those waiting downstream of it won't, which stalls the worklow
 - Suicide triggers are needed to get rid of already-spawned waiting tasks that will never run on alternate paths through the graph.
-- (dynamic dependency matching and task pool housekeeping can be expensive - however these are not strictly required for spawn-on-submit either - see NOTES below)
+- Dynamic dependency matching can be expensive (at least it used to be).

 ## Proposal: spawn-on-demand

-At parse-time:
+#### At parse-time:
-- decompose the graph to determine prerequisites and outputs of every task (as now) **AND** the downstream target task ID(s) of each output.
+- Decompose the graph to determine prerequisites and outputs of every task (as now) **AND** the downstream target task ID(s) of each output.

-At start-up:
+#### At start-up:
-- instantiate the first (cycle point) instance of every task with no task prerequisites, as far ahead as the runahead pool.
-This is typically a small number even in huge suites.
+- Instantiate the first (cycle point) instance of every task with no task prerequisites, as far ahead as the runahead pool.
+This is typically a small number even in huge workflows.

-At run-time
+#### At run-time
-- as output messages comes in, instantiate the target tasks (if not already instantiated) and update their prerequisite(s)
+- As output messages comes in, instantiate the target tasks (if not already instantiated) and update their prerequisite(s).
-- when a task finishes it can be removed from the task pool after updating downstream tasks with its final output(s)
+- When a task finishes it can be removed from the task pool after updating downstream tasks with its final output(s).
-- change the task pool from the current list to a task-ID keyed dictionary, so that no iteration is required to find target tasks
+- The task pool should be a task-ID keyed dict, not a list, so no iteration is required to find target tasks.

-Notes:
+#### Notes, edge cases, etc.:

+- Cycling sequences are currently stored by each task to enable spawning of next-cycle successors - where's the best place to hold this for spawn-on-demand?
-- retain the runahead pool for tasks that are spawned too far ahead, including those with no prerequisites.
-When the the runhead point moves forward, spawn more no-prereq tasks out to the new point.
+- Need to retain the runahead pool for tasks that are spawned too far ahead, including those with no prerequisites.
+  - When the the runhead point moves forward, spawn more no-prereq tasks out to the new runahead point.
-  - future no-prereq tasks don't need to be spawned into the runahead pool immediately (e.g. final-point tasks, to pick the extreme case) although they could be (TBD).
+  - (No need to spawn first instances of late-onset no-prereq tasks into the runahead pool at start-up (e.g. stop-point tasks) although could do (TBD).
+- If a disembodied output message arrives, choice to ignore it or instantiate the owner task
+- Suicide triggers: not needed so long as alternate paths don't share some outputs.
+- Window on the workflow: n=1 based on outputs not tasks (if we spawn downstream tasks on submit or start of execution instead of on outputs, suicide triggers may become necessary again).
+- Conditional triggers: these are the only tricky thing?
+Consider "A|B => C" with C triggering off of A. Do we remove C once it finished regardless of whether or not B is running or will run? (are A and B on the same workflow branch or not?).
+If B does run later we need to stop C being spawned again.
+  - So: for conditional triggers only, we need to check that the downstream tasks have not already spawned and executed?
+(Ask the DB, or keep some record in memory?)

-## Background info
+## Misc.
+Notes

-Cylc manages an evolving pool of "task proxy" objects that move along a potentially infinite workflow graph.
-To avoid holding up the workflow task proxies must exist at (or before) the time they are needed.

-Currently cycling sequences are stored by each task to enable spawning of next-cycle successors - need to change this?
+The reason for spawn-on-submit and run-time dependency matching is historical:
+Cylc originally had no workflow definition and no graph, just a loose collection of separate task definitions with their own prerequisites and outputs.
+Each task also knew its own cycling sequence (e.g. the forecast model should run on a 6 hour cycle...), so it seemed natural that a task should spawn its own next-cycle successor.

-Dynamic dependency matching is technically unnecessary in the current system - because the graph knows exactly who satisfies whose prerequisites, but (at Cylc 3?) we bolted the graph on the front, using it to determine prerequisites and outputs to pass to the original "self-organising scheduler" which works on a loose collection of task proxies with prerequisites and outputs.
+However, dynamic dependency matching is technically unnecessary in the current system (even with spawn-on-submit) because the graph knows exactly who satisfies whose prerequisites.
+But when I bolted the "new" suite.rc and graph on the front (Cylc 3?)
+I used it only to determine automatic prerequisites and outputs for each task, and just passed these to the original "self-organising scheduler".

-We have discussed allowing self-assembling workflows again (more like the originally Cylc) but even those won't require dynamic dependency matching - we can have the graph self-assemble at start-up, after which the dependencies are static.
+We have discussed allowing self-assembling workflows again (more like the original Cylc) but even those won't require dynamic dependency matching - we can have the graph self-assemble at start-up, after which the dependencies are static.
 (Dynamic matching is really only required to allow insertion of new tasks into a running workflow).

+Cycling is still a special form of iteration, compared to parameterization.
+I think that is reasonable because cycling can go on forever.
+Perhaps with the future Python API we could make them equal by just following the graph generated by arbitrary user-supplied iterative functions.
+But it isn't clear whether that is feasible or not yet, and this proposal is still a massive improvement that has no impact on our ability to go further in the future.
+Note this doesn't help horizontal parameterization (e.g. an ensemble) but that's not a major problem, and those tasks tend to all trigger at once anyway.